timelygator/TimelyGator/docs/sprint/Sprint3.md

 4. **`TestPickDuration`**
    - Validates that `pickDuration()` returns a duration within an expected range when a base minute value is provided.
-   - Tests fallback behavior with `minutes == 0`, confirming it generates durations between 5 seconds and the max allowed seconds.
+   - Tests fallback behaviour with `minutes == 0`, confirming it generates durations between 5 seconds and the max allowed seconds.

 5. **`TestGetString`**
    - Confirms that `getString()` extracts string values correctly from a JSON-encoded data blob.